aplteam/ServiceState/README.md

 [10] :EndIf
 ```

 Note that this example focuses on getting the application running as a service.
-For the purpose of demonstrating how to overwrite defaults (no RIDE) it shows how to create a parameter space with default settings (line [1]) and then overwrite a setting (line [2]).
+For the purpose of demonstrating how to overwrite defaults (no RIDE) it shows how to create a parameter space with default settings on line [1] and then overwrite a default on line [2].

-If you are happy with the defaults (which you can check by executing `#.ServiceState.CreateParmSpace.∆List`) then you can specify `⍬` as the right argument of `#.ServiceState.Init` in line [3].
+If you are happy with the defaults anyway (which you can check by executing `#.ServiceState.CreateParmSpace.∆List`) then you can specify `⍬` as the right argument of `#.ServiceState.Init` in line [3].

 Remarks: